RogerLab/meow/README.md

 ## Installation

 PM is not currently supported on Windows machines due to incompatibility.
 It was developed and tested on a remote Linux shell, so that is the recommended run environment.
-It would likely also work on MacOS.
+It has also been tested to work on MacOS.

 It is recommended to first install MAMMaL following the instructions in Susko (2022).
 PM comes with three files: pm, pm_functions, and mammal_functions.
 These must all be placed in the same directory, and should also be in